MECH ENG 3030 - Structural Design & Solid Mechanics

 (These for third year students are usually on Wednesday between 2-6pm)

-1 Have a good understanding the theory, concepts, principles and governing equations of solid mechanics; 2 Be gaining the physical intuition necessary to idealize a complicated practical problem; 3 Possess the contemporary analytical, experimental and computational tools needed to solve the idealized problem; 4 Have acquired the independent judgment required to interpret the results of these solutions; 5 Be able to use these solutions to guide a corresponding design, manufacture, or failure analysis; 6 Further develop interpersonal understanding, teamwork and communication skills working on group assignments; 7 Be able to learn independently new solutions, principles and methods, read and understand professional articles on the subject.
+1 Have a good understanding the theory, concepts, principles and governing equations of solid mechanics; 2 Be gaining the physical intuition necessary to idealize a complicated practical problem; 3 Possess the contemporary analytical, experimental and computational tools needed to solve the idealized problem; 4 Have acquired the independent judgment required to interpret the results of these solutions; 5 Be able to use these solutions to guide a corresponding design, manufacture, or failure analysis; 6 Further develop interpersonal understanding, teamwork and communication skills working on group assignments; and 7 Be able to learn independently new solutions, principles and methods, read and understand professional articles on the subject.

 University Graduate Attributes